 Another good pairing was, as always, Bruce and Alfred.
 But their relationship seemingly comes to a halt when Alfred tries to destroy the computer in Bruce’s father’s bat/man cave.
 Bruce is devastated and fires Alfred even though Alfred maintains he did so to protect Bruce from knowledge that could get him killed.
 I love the dynamics here as Bruce is clearly warring with mixed emotions and doesn’t quite know how to properly vent them.
 This imperfection endears his character as it makes him realistic as well as reasonably immature.
-After all, you can’t expect young Bruce Wayne to act like a grownup Bruce Wayne, so by depicting him as flawed and sometimes a bit off the cuff and hasty causes Bruce to be a malleable young man who still needs guidance and wisdom from others who are older.
+After all, you can’t expect young Bruce Wayne to act like grownup Bruce Wayne, so by depicting him as flawed and sometimes a bit hasty causes Bruce to be a malleable young man who still needs guidance and wisdom from others who are older.

 But Alfred doesn’t make tracks back to Wayne Manor right away.
 Instead, he ropes in the help of Lucius Fox (played by Chris Chalk), whom we briefly met in season one.
 According to the comics, Lucius is the CEO of Wayne Enterprises and, more importantly, is responsible for funding and inventing the various gadgets and gear Bruce Wayne uses to fight crime with.
 I suppose you could say Lucius is a bit of a background figure yet his role is by no means less important.
 In a way, his name is a fun play on words: Lucius comes from the Latin and means “light,” and a fox, symbolically, is seen as a sly creature.
 By combining the element of light (which is traditionally seen as good) and the image of a fox, perhaps this paints a mini portrait of Lucius’ inner character – ultimately he is a good man but he has to be sneaky in the ways he helps Batman as you have to be shrewd when fighting equally shrewd foes, much like how Jesus instructed his followers to “be wise [or shrewd] as serpents and innocent as doves” (Matthew 10:16).
-Alfred does his best to test Lucius to ensure he’s trustworthy and says there are two types of people in the world – those you can trust and those you can’t.
-Alfred’s observation is spot-on – people are either reliable and honest or they’re not.
+Alfred does his best to test Lucius to ensure he’s trustworthy and says there are two types of people in the world, those you can trust and those you can’t.
+Alfred’s observation is spot-on as people are either reliable and honest or they’re not.
 There’s no room for a middle ground.
-Lucius, as a canon good guy, will be the former, but it will be interesting to see how he proves himself to Bruce and Alfred as his intentions at this point remain unknown to our characters.
+Lucius, as a canon good guy, will be the former, but it will be interesting to see how he proves himself as his intentions at this point remain unknown to our characters.

 What is courage?
 Grace under pressure.

 Jerome utters this when he gleefully plays Russian roulette in Galavan’s penthouse.
 At first, this sounds okay.
-After all, courage is defined as both “the ability to do something that frightens one” and “strength in the face of grief or pain.”
+Courage is defined as both “the ability to do something that frightens one” and “strength in the face of grief or pain.”
 However, Jerome’s view of courage is marred by a showman’s recklessness.
 Holding a gun to your head and bragging about it doesn’t make you courageous – it makes you a careless showoff.
 The difference between courage and recklessness is that courage enters the fray with the head held high and isn’t self-serving, but recklessness is merely putting on an act to mask inner cowardice.
-In the same way, grace, as Jerome understands it, has nothing to do with elegance or unmerited favor – it means an ability to look brave and cool when doing something foolish, which, again, is not courage but cowardliness.
+In the same way, grace, as Jerome understands it, has nothing to do with elegance or unmerited favor – it means an ability to look brave and cool when doing something foolish, which, again, is not courage but cowardliness in disguise.

 I’m not sick.
 I’m free.

 Barbara proclaims this to Jim Gordon when she corners him in the alley.
 His pronouncing her as sick isn’t meant to be a jab but a true statement – Barbara is unwell in both mind and spirit and needs help and healing.
 But to her, her internal infirmities are marks of being unrestrained.
 This equating of internal problems (perhaps sin might be a better word for it) with freedom on the surface sounds like passable logic.
 But when you delve deeper, it’s simply a smokescreen so one doesn’t have to fix a deep, internal problem.
 As long as she stays “sick,” Barbara can do wrongful, hurtful things as her conscience resides on the mental back burner.
 If she were to get well, she wouldn’t be able to hurt others and, thus, would become a “slave” to morality (at least that’s how she sees it).
-Once again, Barbara’s “bad chick” persona seems forced to me, but at least now I see why she just doesn’t care – she enjoys being evil and I think she fears that any sort of rehabilitation might steal her new-found power, no matter how destructive it is.
+Once again, Barbara’s “bad chick” persona seems forced, but at least now I see why she just doesn’t care.
+She enjoys being evil and I think she fears that any sort of rehabilitation might steal her new-found “power,” no matter how destructive it is.

 Sanity is a prison.